oh-my-fish/plugin-cd/README.md

 Plugin for [Oh My Fish][omf-link].

 Package cd provides a new `cd` command to help you change the current working directory fast.
-It's a proxy directive of the buildin `cd` command with an alias of going to the upper directory.
+It's a wrapper directive of the buildin `cd` command with many useful features and powerful completions.

-I used to enjoy this feature all the time in zsh.
-I don't see there is any reason for my dear fish not having it.
+## Features:

+- Multi-dot navigation: `cd ....`
+- Plus / minus navigation: `cd -` `cd -3` `cd +2`
+- Full `$CDPATH` support

 ## Install